-Tank gauging innovations improve LNG terminal efficiency and safety ewly developed technology for tank gauging can help LNG facilities and terminals handle the ever-increasing demands on efficiency, safety and accuracy.
+ewly developed technology for tank gauging can help LNG plants and terminals handle the ever-increasing demands on efficiency, safety and accuracy.
 An open system architecture makes it easy to install the devices needed today and add or replace units in the future.
-This flexibility protects users' investments so that storage facilities can become and stay efficient.
+This flexibility protects users' investments so that storage facilities can maintain their efficiency.
 Additional benefits include lower installation costs, high accuracy and built-in safety functions.
-One feature with substantial potential for savings is the wireless transmission of measurement values.
+One feature with substantial potential for cost savings is wireless transmission of measurement values.
 This enables high precision tank gauging data to be made available anywhere on the plant at a much smaller cost than before.